Do you own a building between 10,000 and 49,999 square feet? Your first year of mandatory reporting to the City of Toronto will be next year in 2026.

 For a complete list of the descriptive and performance information that building owners are required to report for each building, please see section 367-2.2 of the City’s Energy and Water Reporting By-law.

-Building owners report their buildings’ monthly data to both the City of Toronto and the Ontario Ministry of Energy and Electrification using the same online tool: Energy Star Portfolio Manager (a free tool developed by the U.S. Environmental Protection Agency and adapted for use in Canada by Natural Resources Canada).
+Building owners report their buildings’ monthly data to both the City of Toronto and the Ontario Ministry of Energy and Mines using the same online tool: Energy Star Portfolio Manager (a free tool developed by the U.S. Environmental Protection Agency and adapted for use in Canada by Natural Resources Canada).

 To report, building owners must first create an Energy Star Portfolio Manager account and enter their building’s information, and monthly energy and water data into the Energy Star Portfolio Manager tool.
 Once the data is in the tool, click the buttons below to report data to the City of Toronto, and to report your data to the Province of Ontario.